Horizontal top-bar hive: Hive management

 It is recommended that new or recycled empty bars be placed at each side of the brood chamber just before spring build-up as it is easier for the bees to make new comb than to move honey stores to make room for new brood.
 This will also ensure the maintenance of a well built honey barrier between the brood and higher grade stores.
 To prevent the buildup of old comb in the brood chamber it may be advantageous to add new bars only on the entrance side of the brood chamber just past the pollen stores.
 This will cause a collection of older honey in re-used comb, which may be removed and used to produce a somewhat lesser quality of honey, as it will have additional flavors from the propolis used to strengthen and protect the brood comb.
 Such honey may be especially appropriate for making mead and root beer, as additional flavors will predominate.
-The progressive removal of brood comb appears, as noted above, consistent with control of AFB.
+The progressive removal of brood comb appears, as noted above, consistent with control of American foulbrood (AFB).
 The use of follower boards to selectively control the amount of interior space available to the bees can be helpful, particularly in young hives or when dealing with newly captured swarms.

 The recent introduction of sliding 'follower boards' to enclose the colony within the hive body has enabled more flexible management of top bar hives and facilitated quicker inspections with minimal disturbance to the bees.
 (Follower boards are adjustable solid panels, which effectively reduce the size of the interior space within the hive box that is accessible to the bees.)